makerdao/community/governance/votes/Executive vote - May 7, 2021.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

 **Liquidations 2.0**
-- The **UNI-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **UNI-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **ZRX-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **ZRX-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **AAVE-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **AAVE-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **BAT-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **BAT-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **RENBTC-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **RENBTC-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **LRC-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **LRC-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **MANA-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **MANA-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **COMP-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **COMP-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **KNC-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **KNC-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.
-- The **BAL-A** vault type will be added to the liquidations 2.0 framework with the parameters listed below.
+- The **BAL-A** vault type will be added to the Liquidations 2.0 framework with the parameters listed below.

 **Core Unit Budget Distributions - May**
 - **40,000 DAI** will be distributed to **Real World Finance (RWA-001)**.